cdk-patterns/serverless/the-xray-tracer/README.md

 ## Subsegmemts, Metadata and Annotations

 ### Subsegments
+> A segment can break down the data about the work done into subsegments.
+[Subsegments](https://docs.aws.amazon.com/xray/latest/devguide/xray-concepts.html#xray-concepts-subsegments) provide more granular timing information and details about downstream calls that your application made to fulfill the original request.
+A subsegment can contain additional details about a call to an AWS service, an external HTTP API, or an SQL database.
+You can even define arbitrary subsegments to instrument specific functions or lines of code in your application.

-I have included some custom subsegments in this pattern, like "external HTTP Request" below:
+I have included some custom [subsegments](https://docs.aws.amazon.com/xray/latest/devguide/xray-concepts.html#xray-concepts-subsegments) in this pattern, like "external HTTP Request" below:
 ![subsegment](img/subsegment.png)

 These are easy to create inside the Lambda Functions: